blog

 Local sports commissions and CVBs benefit from this data since it shows the direct revenue generated from athletes and spectators who stay in local hotels, eat at local restaurants, and shop in local stores.
 Plus, if the data indicates that a particular sport or event attracts a significant number of overnight visitors, the sports commission might decide to promote that event more or attract similar ones.

-Keep in Mind: CVBs and sports commissions can use the data to convince city councils, sponsors, and other potential sources of funding to invest in these events.
+Keep in mind: CVBs and sports commissions can use the data to convince city councils, sponsors, and other potential sources of funding to invest in these events.

 Important insights include:

-• Revenue: Reporting on the revenue generated through Stay to Play hotel bookings including any commission or rebates received on actualized room nights.
+• Revenue: Reporting on the revenue generated through Stay-to-Play hotel bookings including any commission or rebates received on actualized room nights.

 • Booking Patterns: Track booking patterns including when participants typically book their stay, which hotels or types of rooms are most preferred, and if the length of stay corresponds accurately to the event schedule.

-• Year-to-Year Growth: Increased room nights (year-to-year) confirm the event’s growth which is attractive to cities but also confirms the effectiveness of the Stay to Play policy.
+• Year-to-Year Growth: Increased room nights (year-to-year) confirm the event’s growth which is attractive to cities but also confirms the effectiveness of the Stay-to-Play policy.

 For example, with EventPipe, you can track attendance, monitor pick-up rates, measure the event’s financial impact, check room confirmation statuses, and more.